 We use Prolog syntax for first-order formulæ: atoms are Prolog terms, "-" is negation, ";" disjunction, and "," conjunction.
 Universal quantification is expressed as all(X,F), where X is a Prolog variable and F is the scope.
-Thus, a first-order formula is represented by a Prolog term (e.g., (p(0), all(N, (-p(N); p(s(N)))))) stands for $p(0) \land (\forall n(\neg p(n) \lor p(s(n)))))$ .
+Thus, a first-order formula is represented by a Prolog term (e.g., (p(0), all(N, (-p(N); p(s(N)))))stands for $p(0) \land (\forall n(\neg p(n) \lor p(s(n))))$).

-A single Prolog predicate prove(Fml, UnExp, Lits, FreeV, VLim) implements our prover; it succeeds if there is a closed tableau for the first-order formula bound to Fml.
+A single Prolog predicate prove (Fml, UnExp, Lits, FreeV, VLim) implements our prover; it succeeds if there is a closed tableau for the first-order formula bound to Fml.
+The prover is started with the goal prove (Fml, [], [], [], VLim), which succeeds if Fml can be proven inconsistent without using more than VLim free variables on each branch.

 The proof proceeds by considering individual branches (from left to right) of a tableau; the parameters Fml, UnExp, and Lits represent the current branch: Fml is the formula being expanded, UnExp holds a list of formulæ not yet expanded, and Lits is a list of the literals present on the current branch.
 FreeV is a list of the free variables on the branch (Prolog variables, which might be bound to a term).
 A positive integer VLim is used to initiate backtracking; it is an upper bound for the length of FreeV.